The Greatest Game of All

 Yaz was in his glory days

-When Eastwick threw one down the
+When Eastwick threw one down the plate

 Carbo set the crowd ablaze